These are the countries UK travellers can visit without quarantine

 After months of lockdown, we’ve just about got our heads around leaving our flats.
 We can’t quite believe that holidays in the UK are officially back on the agenda, and now even trips abroad are a reality again.
 On July 10, the government removed travel restrictions on a sizeable list of countries, for travellers who live in England, and the list has been expanded to now include 79 destinations.

-Today, Slovenia, Slovakia, Latvia, Estonia and St Vincent and the Grenadines were added to the list.
+This week, Slovenia, Slovakia, Latvia, Estonia and St Vincent and the Grenadines were added to the list.
+But Spain and Luxembourg were both removed, due to rising cases in those destinations.

 Instead of the previous two-way ‘air bridge’ agreement, whereby other countries would remove restrictions on UK visitors arriving in exchange for access for their citizens to the UK, the new ‘travel corridor’ approach will only remove the mandatory 14-day self-isolation period on return to the UK – and only for English residents.
 The rules vary in Scotland, Wales and Northern Ireland.
 All arrivals will also need to provide contact details on arriving home via air, rail or sea.